pulumi/docs/quickstart/part1.md

     Permalink: https://pulumi.com/lindydonna/examples/webserver/webserver-testing/updates/3
     ```

-1. We can also remove the stack itself with `pulumi stack rm`.
+1. To delete the stack itself, run `pulumi stack rm`.
+Note that this command deletes all deployment history from the Pulumi Console.

     ```
     $ pulumi stack rm